 As I was saying in my last post … many of my worst travel experiences have been on the way to places and being caught in traffic.

 I remember the first time I visited India years ago.
 I’d arrived at Bangalore’s old airport at 1 AM in the morning.
-That late at night I had expected chilly or at the least cool night air.
+That late at night I had expected chilly or at least, cool night air.
 Not here.
 I stepped from the filtered interior of the plane into a steamy hot blanket of night.
 Instant funk.

 I found out the next day.
 STAY BETWEEN THE LINES was an admonishment for orderly traffic lanes.